A Dark Spell Cast Upon the Rio Grande Valley

 The FRI Guide to Dangerous Places: The United States of America

-The United States has never been weaker, or more vulnerable in my lifetime.
-The President is clearly incapacitated, yet he refuses to step down, our DEI centric military lacks the manpower, weapons, or leadership to be a credible deterrent.
-I enlisted in the navy in 1978, during the days of the low morale, high drug use, “hollow force”.
-Back then we had (literally) twice the number of ships, tanks, artillery pieces, amphibious vehicles, and infantry battalions but the units were undermanned and poorly led.
+The United States has never been weaker or more vulnerable in my lifetime.
+The President is clearly incapacitated, yet he refuses to step down; our DEI-centric military lacks the manpower, weapons, or leadership to be a credible deterrent.
+I enlisted in the Navy in 1978, during the days of low morale, high drug use, and the “hollow force”.
+Back then, we had (literally) twice the number of ships, tanks, artillery pieces, amphibious vehicles, and infantry battalions, but the units were undermanned and poorly led.
 Marine officers carried loaded sidearms while on duty and had every expectation of needing them.

-In the late 1970’s the military fell on hard times when full of hard men who, when they had their sailors at sea, or their Marines out in the field, established good order and discipline the old fashioned way; with their fists.
-I did it myself because it was only one way to get your peers to stop blasting music after 2300 in the Bethesda Naval Hospital enlisted barracks.
-The modern military may still have a few hard men, but they would never receive tacit support or encouragement from their chain of command to use traditional old school discipline to establish and maintain good order and discipline.
+In the late 1970s, the military fell on hard times when full of hard men who, when they had their sailors at sea, or their Marines out in the field, established good order and discipline the old-fashioned way; with their fists.
+I did it myself because it was the only way to get your peers to stop blasting music after 2300 in the Bethesda Naval Hospital enlisted barracks.
+The modern military may still have a few hard men, but they would never receive tacit support or encouragement from their chain of command to use traditional old-school discipline to establish and maintain good order and discipline.

 We live in soft times, more disconnected from nature than ever before, with a military full of soft men/women/undecided who are uninterested in and unfamiliar with interpersonal violence.
-The current military is incapable of repeating the miraculous transformation into a highly competent, well funded, and drug free force, that occurred during President Regan’s military revitalization in the early 80’s.
-Public confidence in the military, extraordinarily high since the mid 1980’s is trending back down to where it was after Vietnam.
-Confidence in all the institutions that matter, the press, congress, the legal system, academia, “The scienceTM”, and Medicine are at historic lows.
-It’s so bad regional law enforcement agencies will no longer share information with an FBI they do not trust.
+The current military is incapable of repeating the miraculous transformation into a highly competent, well-funded, and drug-free force that occurred during President Reagan’s military revitalization in the early 80s.
+Public confidence in the military, extraordinarily high since the mid-1980s, is trending back down to where it was after Vietnam.
+Confidence in all the institutions that matter, the press, congress, the legal system, academia, “The Science™,” and Medicine are at historic lows.
+It’s so bad that regional law enforcement agencies will no longer share information with the FBI, which they do not trust.

-Proving the FBI has IFF (identify friend or foe) issues two FBI agents paid a visit to a friend of mine yesterday who is the hardest Marine Corps infantry officer I ever knew.
+Proving the FBI has IFF (identify friend or foe) issues, two FBI agents paid a visit to a friend of mine yesterday, who is the hardest Marine Corps infantry officer I’ve ever known.
 Asad Khan was a legend in the Marine Corps known for an impressive work ethic, exacting standards, and tactical savvy.
-I was huge fan and when suddenly bumped up to the 1/8 operations officer while still a young captain then Major Khan graciously gave me a copy of the Standard Operating Procedures (SOP) saving me untold of hours of tedious staff work.
+I was a huge fan, and when I was suddenly bumped up to the 1/8 operations officer while still a young captain, Major Khan graciously gave me a copy of the Standard Operating Procedures (SOP), saving me untold hours of tedious staff work.
 He wasn’t a dick about it either despite knowing that I knew he would never take another battalion’s SOP knowing he could write a better one.

 That’s as close to a smile as you’ll get from Asad when he’s wearing the uniform.
 Not that he smiles much on his podcast now that I think about it. . . .

-Asad led the first Marines into Afghanistan landing in Bagram where they boarded rented buses to drive to Kabul and re-claim the American embassy.
-On the way there they ran into a one tank roadblock in a wadi crossing with a sign demanding payment to pass.
-LtCol Khan, a fluent Pashto speaker, walked over to the tank, knocked on the crew hatch and asked the lone occupant inside what he needed, the old man said shoes.
-Khan gave him chow and water and told him to wait there until he returned with shoes and in the meantime to put the main gun in neutral position and let the Americans coming behind him pass unmolested.
-The old man agreed and was inside the tank days later with Asad returned with shoes, clothes, a coat and some money.
+Asad led the first Marines into Afghanistan, landing in Bagram, where they boarded rented buses to drive to Kabul and reclaim the American embassy.
+On the way there, they ran into a one-tank roadblock in a wadi crossing with a sign demanding payment to pass.
+LtCol Khan, a fluent Pashto speaker, walked over to the tank, knocked on the crew hatch, and asked the lone occupant inside what he needed.
+The old man said Shoes.
+Khan gave him chow and water and told him to wait there until he returned with shoes, and in the meantime, to put the main gun in neutral position and let the Americans coming behind him pass unmolested.
+The old man agreed and was inside the tank days later with Asad, who returned with shoes, clothes, a coat, and some money.
 Khan was both hard and smart – I don’t think any other Marine officer of our generation could have navigated that situation so well back in 2001.

 Some pictures are truly worth a thousand words

-We are watching the government/media/academia axis of evil employs brute digital force to whitewash the disastrous incompetence of the Biden regime and it’s new leader Kamala Harris in real time.
-Already the allegedly non partisan GovTrack has deleted her ranking as the most liberal member of the U.S. Senate.
-Axios spent years calling Kamala the Border Czar now insist that they never said that and she was never really the border czar.
+We are watching the government/media/academia axis of evil employ brute digital force to whitewash the disastrous incompetence of the Biden regime and its new leader, Kamala Harris, in real time.
+Already, the allegedly nonpartisan GovTrack has deleted her ranking as the most liberal member of the U.S. Senate.
+Axios spent years calling Kamala the Border Czar, now insists that they never said that, and she was never really the border czar.
 Amazon has suddenly banned an unflattering book on Kamala as the media’s Soviet style airbrushing of the most unpopular Vice President in history continues.

-The purpose of regime media propoganda is to demoralize to opposition
+The purpose of regime media propaganda is to demoralize to opposition

-Years ago progressive America declared war on biology with their refusal to accept the reality that gender is not a social construct and men and women are not interchangeable.
-Biology in this context is a synonym for nature and it’s Mother Nature who determined woman would never be as physically capable as men because they are designed and built differently .
-The difference between the sexes emotionally was just demonstrated during the FBI/Secret Service congressional hearings.
-US Secret Service Director Kimberly Cheatle took such a beating that she resigned the next day, but she lost her job not because she’s a woman, but as a woman she never had to learn how to fight at the apex predator level.
-Showing poor tactical awareness she allowed herself to be ambushed at the Republican convention when she arrogantly strode the floor, assuming she had the juice to do so unmolested.
-When confronted by her ridiculous prior statements concerning roof slopes she was clearly embarrassed.
-When attacked by both sides of the isle she was unable to mask her emotions.
+Years ago, progressive America declared war on biology with their refusal to accept the reality that gender is not a social construct and men and women are not interchangeable.
+Biology in this context is a synonym for nature, and it’s Mother Nature who determined that women would never be as physically capable as men because they are designed and built differently.
+The emotional difference between the sexes was demonstrated during the FBI/Secret Service congressional hearings.
+US Secret Service Director Kimberly Cheatle took such a beating that she resigned the next day, but she lost her job not because she’s a woman, but as a woman, she never had to learn how to fight at the apex predator level.
+Showing poor tactical awareness,s she allowed herself to be ambushed at the Republican convention when she arrogantly strode the floor, assuming she had the juice to do so unmolested.
+When confronted by her ridiculous prior statements concerning roof slopes, she was clearly embarrassed.
+When attacked by both sides of the aisle, she was unable to mask her emotions.

 Mother Nature is tough on the small, the weak, the stupid, and the defenseless.